redox-os/book/src/ch09-03-porting-applications.md

 You would need to create a recipe of the `libssl-dev` and add on your `recipe.toml`, while the `cmake` package would need to be installed on your system.

-Library dependencies will be added below the `[build]` to keep the "static linking" policy, while some libraries/runtimes doesn't make sense to add on this section because they would make the program binary too big.
+Library dependencies will be added below the `[build]` to keep the "static linking" policy, while some libraries/runtimes don't make sense to add on this section because they would make the program binary too big.

 Runtimes will be added below the `[package]` section (it will install the runtime during the package installation).